Charles E. Hart: World War II

-On January 12, 1943, Hart was given a temporary commission of Colonel and continued in command of the II Corps Artillery.
+On January 12, 1943, Hart was given a temporary commission of colonel and continued in command of the II Corps Artillery.
 As the II Corps’ Artillery Officer he was involved with the operations of the II Corps during the drive towards Tunis, including the U.S. defeats at the Battle of Sidi Bou Zid on February 14–17, 1943 and Kasserine Pass on February 19–22, 1943.
-Following the Allied defeats in February, Major General Lloyd Fredendall was transferred from command of the II Corps and replaced by Major General George S. Patton on March 6, 1943..
+Following the Allied defeats in February, Major General Lloyd Fredendall was transferred from command of the II Corps and replaced by Major General George S. Patton on March 6, 1943.

 With Patton in command, Hart moved to improve artillery operations.
 Concerned with his artillery air observation posts, he requested and received permission to add an air artillery officer to his staff.
 On March 8, 1943, Lieutenant Delbert L. Bristol was assigned on temporary duty.
 Under Hart's direction and with the blessing of Patton, Bristol developed the first Corps Air Artillery section in the entire U.S. Army.

+Assigned as Artillery Officer for First Army, Hart would be decorated with the Order of Suvorov Second Class at war's end when the U.S. Army linked up with the Red Army on the Elbe River.

 Later life

+Hart retired from active duty on August 1, 1960, and was awarded an oak leaf cluster to the Distinguished Service Medal that he had received after his World War II service.

 Hart died at Fort Belvoir, Virginia at the age of 91, and was buried at Arlington National Cemetery.